-Have a living trust
+Difference between a living trust and a will

-- For example, your child will receive a specific amount of money on your behalf each year once they turn certain age.
+- For example, your child will receive a specific amount of money on your behalf each year once he or she turns a certain age.
 The heir will pay any debts you have and then distribute everything else according to your instructions.
 Importantly, trusts provide more privacy than a will, which becomes a matter of public record.

 - A trust is more expensive to set up and is typically used by wealthier individuals to avoid estate taxes, or by people who want more control over how their heirs access and use the assets they’re being left.